History of the 33 inch model of the Starship Enterprise

-From there I spent a little over a month doing image studies and drawing up plans of the model and put them together in this set...
+From there I spent a little over a month in 2007 doing image studies and drawing up plans of the model and put them together in this set...

-And upon further review I realized that I had nearly enough information to reverse engineer Matt Jefferies original construction plans (a more fleshed out version is shown in the timeline section) ...
+And upon further review I realized that I had enough information to reverse engineer a skeleton of Matt Jefferies original construction plans (a more fleshed out version is shown in the timeline section) ...

 Even before I released my 33 inch plans to the public, I knew they were flawed.
 And I knew that the only way to find the flaws was to build a model (physical or CG) and compare it with my growing collection of images of the original (here, here and here).
-Over the last few months I've done just that, building a two-thirds scale version (based on a two-thirds scale printing of my plans) which can be seen here and here.
-And as I had foreseen, I found lots of little errors and oversights which I will correct in my next version of those plans.
+Between 2007 and 2010 I did just that, building 2 two-thirds scale versions (based on a two-thirds scale printing of my plans) which can be seen here and here.
+And as I had foreseen, I found lots of little errors and oversights which I corrected in my subsequent versions of those plans.

 There are a number of great places for additional information on the general subject of Star Trek History, here are a few that I can recall off the top of my head...